romm/formz/Documentation/07-CheatSheets/TypoScriptCheatSheet.rst

             }
         }

-        # Here is the list of forms using Formz.
+        # Here is the list of forms using FormZ.
         forms {
             # The key is the name of the PHP class of the form model.
             \Vendor\Extension\Form\MyForm {